martinpercu/vue-expense-controller/README.md

 - In Header add the template with the logo and title "CashExpenses", also add a reload() for the icon.
 - In Layout call the template Header with class slot header.

+## Layout
+- Create components History.vue
+- Create a new folder "Resume" into the components folder. (here will be the main part of the app).
+- Then In Resume folder create Index.vue.
+Add a template with the <main>
+- In the Layout.vue add in template 2 divs.
+One for the Resume and other for the History.
+Add divs with classes to looks fine.
+Of course add styles.